liujingbreak/plink/main/reactivizer/README.md

 @wfh/reactivizer is not a platform or architecture tool like "event sourcing" to address and solve high level design concerns in between modules or services.

-Some of the concepts and conventions are inspired by Apache kafka, Redux-observable
+Some of the concepts and conventions are inspired by Apache kafka, Redux-observable.

 ### 1.1.
 Some of implemented design goals and APIs
 - Great Typescript type definition for type inference